cyclizationz/yolov8-opencv-onnxruntime-cpp/README.md

 ## TODO:
 1. Modify multi-file inference, to read models only once per inference.
 2. Add .yaml interpreter to use Python configs directly.
-3. Convert image mask output to polygon points.
-4. Use separate timers to get pre-process, inference, post-process time.
+3. Use separate timers to get pre-process, inference, post-process time.